 Most regression algorithms are so named for their continuous outputs that can vary within a range, such as temperature, length, blood pressure, body weight, profit, price, revenue, and so on.
 The above sales model example would rely on a regression algorithm because revenue – the outcome of interest, is a continuous variable.
-The process of applying supervised machine learning to a problem is depicted in the flow tree diagram in Figure 2.

 Semi-supervised learning occurs when the training data input is incomplete, meaning some portion of it does not have any labels.
 This can be an important check on bias in data when humans are labeling it since the algorithms will also learn from unlabeled data.
 Gargantuan tasks like classifying webpages, genetic sequencing, and speech recognition are all tasks that can benefit greatly with a semi-supervised approach to learning.